Patricksss/graal/README.md

 # callTracer-graalVM
-Instrument to create a call graph for projects run on graalvm and use these call graphs to optimise compiler.
+Instrument to create a call graph for projects run on GraalVM and use these call graphs to optimise GraalVM.

 Graaljs commit version (Apr 14): c6fc92e7367004b1b952ce21da7c8a13f3f436a1